parrt/msds501/notes/git.md

 **Motivation**.
 Every single commercial developer uses revision control at work.
 Every company you will encounter uses it.
 For that reason alone, you need to learn revision control to be functional in a commercial setting.
 In this class, you will also use revision control, a system called `git`, to submit your work.

-For our purposes in MSAN, we're going to ignore most of the nontrivial capabilities that programmers use routinely, such as branching and merging.
+For our purposes in MSDS, we're going to ignore most of the nontrivial capabilities that programmers use routinely, such as branching and merging.
 Git is extremely complicated and would not be my first choice if it weren't for the excellent `github.com`.

 In this lecture-lab, the goal is to get a basic understanding of how revision control and git/github work.
 We will take the opportunity to learning the primary git commands by getting you started on the images project repository.